fabric8-analytics/gh-actions/README.md

 #### 3. Adding Secret
 To authenticate a user this action uses CRDA user key.
 This key should be saved in secrets, but before that users need to generate it.<br />
-This is just one time activity to perform.
+This is a one time activity to perform.

 Here are the steps to generate a CRDA user key.<br />
 1. Install CRDA CLI from [here](https://github.com/fabric8-analytics/cli-tools/releases).